 As a manager, there are many times when it is appropriate to direct, including when someone is new in their position.
-That being said, having to continually direct a salesperson is a very inefficient use of time, and it should be used sparingly with high performers who typically don't like to be micro-managed.
+Having to direct a salesperson continually is a very inefficient use of time, and it should be used sparingly with high performers who typically don't like to be micro-managed.